-When you think of computer safety, the first thing that comes to mind is avoiding and preventing computer viruses.
+When you think of computer safety, the first thing that comes to mind is avoiding and preventing a computer virus.
 Everyone knows that a computer virus can destroy your laptop to the point where it’s completely non-functional.
 If it hasn’t happened to you before, it’s happened to someone you know.

-The thing is, we never really talk about how we get viruses in the first place.
-You probably have a firewall on your computer, but you should still know where viruses come from.
+The thing is, we never really talk about how we get a virus in the first place.
+You probably have a firewall on your computer, but you should still know where it comes from.

-In general, viruses attack through four mediums.
+In general, attacks come through four mediums.
 Even though you typically use them every day, there are still steps you can take to protect your computer.

-Even less common than removable storage, viruses can also come from Bluetooth transfers.
+Even less common than removable storage, a virus can also come from Bluetooth transfers.
 You can unknowingly have a virus transferred to your computer through a Bluetooth transfer.
 Again, the answer is to use anti-virus software to check all files gained through file transfer.